SN-18/ASE-group-8/README.md

 - HW2 - Performing statistical operations on data extracted from a csv file in addition to HW1.
 Conversion of <a href="https://github.com/timm/tested/blob/main/src/data.lua">data.lua</a> to Python, including the test cases.
 - HW3 - Performing statistical operations on data extracted from a csv file in addition to HW1 and HW2.
 Conversion of <a href="https://github.com/timm/tested/blob/main/src/cluster.lua">cluster.lua</a> to Python, including the test cases.
 - HW4 - Performing grid clustering from csv data named 'repgrid1.csv'.
 Conversion of <a href="https://github.com/timm/tested/blob/main/src/grid.lua">grid.lua</a> to Python, including the test cases.
+- HW5 - Performing Discretization of the data and merging the bins.
+Conversion of <a href="https://github.com/timm/tested/blob/main/src/bins.lua">bins.lua</a> to Python, including the test cases.

 # Steps to run
 - HW1: